anjos/popster/README.rst

 To build a readily deployable docker image, do::

-  $ docker build -t anjos/popster:vX.Y.Z .
+  $ docker build --rm -t anjos/popster:latest .
   $ #upload it like this:
-  $ docker push anjos/popster:vX.Y.Z
+  $ docker push anjos/popster:latest

 .. note::

    Before running the above command, make sure to tag this package appropriately and to build and deploy conda packages for such a release.
+   Also build the equivalent version-named container using ``-t anjos/popster:vX.Y.Z``.

 Deployment